Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 Note again that the ten cores were divided equally among two workers.

 That concludes this tutorial.
 Each of these example files can be found in the repository in `examples/tutorials/forces_with_executor`_.

 For further experimentation, we recommend trying out this libEnsemble tutorial workflow on a cluster or multi-node system, since libEnsemble can also manage those resources and is developed to coordinate computations at huge scales.
-See ref:`HPC platform guides<platform-index>` for more information.
+See :ref:`HPC platform guides<platform-index>` for more information.

+See the :doc:`forces_gpu tutorial<forces_gpu_tutorial>` for a similar workflow including GPUs.

+.. and another,which shows how to dynamically assign resources to each simulation.

 Please feel free to contact us or open an issue on GitHub_ if this tutorial workflow doesn't work properly on your cluster or other compute resource.